 While Switzerland has always been completely embedded in the Europe of knowledge, it is not a member of the European Union (EU).
-Therefore there was and is a need for a Brussels-based liaison office bridging between Swiss and European research, innovation and education and providing practical support to Swiss institutions complementing the work of Euresearch for research and innovation and of ch Foundation for education.
+Therefore there was and is a need for a Brussels-based liaison office bridging between Swiss and European policy making and programme development in research, innovation and education and providing practical support to Swiss institutions complementing the work of Euresearch for research and innovation and of Movetia for education.
 That is why in 1995, the Swiss National Science Foundation (SNSF) and the former Bundesamt für Bildung und Wissenschaft (BBW) founded SwissCore as one of the earliest Science & Technology (S&T) liaison offices in Brussels.
 From the very beginning, close cooperation and collaboration with Euresearch was established.
 Back then, SwissCore also immediately joined the Informal Group of RTD Liaison Offices (IGLO).
 Between 1995 and 2007, SwissCore and the Brussels-based Office of the Swedish Innovation Agency (VINNOVA) shared facilities.

 With a view on the formal association of Switzerland to the 6th EU Framework Programme for Research and Technological Development (FP6) in 2004, the original small office with a Head of Office and an Office Manager was enlarged with a European Advisor for Research.
 After the conclusion of a new contract between SNSF and BBW in 2002, SwissCore intensified its cooperation and collaboration with the Science and Technology (S&T) Counsellor at the Mission of Switzerland to the EU (Mission CH EU).
-Since 2005, SwissCore shares facilities and collaborates closely with the Brussels Office of the Research Council of Norway (RCN).
+Since 2005, SwissCore shares facilities and collaborates closely with Norcore.